Lesterpaintstheworld/terminal-velocity/research/UBC_Economic_Impact_Research.md

 ## Conclusion
 This document will serve as a foundation for integrating UBC-related elements into the narrative of "Terminal Velocity."
 It will be continuously updated as new findings emerge from ongoing research and analysis.
+- Documented knowledge gaps and isolated information clusters uncovered during the scan to guide future integration efforts and content development.
 # UBC Economic Impact Research

 ## Introduction